kawfee/Battleships/README.md

     - `MISS` - Returned by `shot_return` when `WATER` was shot at.
 Store it to not shoot there again.
     - `HIT` - Returned by `shot_return` when a `SHIP` was shot at.
 Store it to shoot by it but not there again.
     - `KILL` - Only used to store where a `SHIP` was killed.
     - Duplicates - Returned by `shot_return` when a shot was made at the same location two or more times.
-You should limit your AI from doing this.
+You should prevent your AI from doing duplicate shots.

 ## Error Codes and potential issues:
 ---

 - Error Codes **1-7**:
-    - Run it on linux (lab machine, matt, or a personal install).
+    - Run it on linux (TU: lab machine, matt, or a personal install).
     - Run `make clean`, then `make all`.
-    - Contact me on the CSE slack @ mattgetgen.
+    - TU: Contact me on the CSE slack @ mattgetgen.
 - Error Codes **8-11**:
     - Your AI may have exited early, segfaulted, or is in an infinite loop.
 - Error Code **12**: (Invalid Ship)